ninabarzh/broomstick/content/posts/eurostack-healthcare.md

 Giving patients control over their data is central to GDPR, but most existing systems do a poor job of it.
 Many people do not really understand what they are consenting to when they click "yes" on a digital form.
 And cross-border data sharing makes things even murkier: patients may be unaware that their data is being accessed in another country, or by whom.
 Current digital consent tools lack clarity and flexibility, especially when dealing with IoT data that is constantly updating.

 ### Dependence on non-EU cloud giants
 Despite the rhetoric around digital sovereignty, much of Europe's healthcare data infrastructure still runs on platforms controlled by U.S. and Chinese tech giants like Amazon Web Services (AWS), Microsoft Azure, and Alibaba Cloud.
 These companies dominate the market due to their scale, reliability, and ease of use.
-However, relying on them raises serious concerns about data sovereignty—namely, who controls the servers where our most sensitive health data is stored, and what foreign laws might apply.
+However, relying on them raises serious concerns about data sovereignty, namely, who controls the servers where our most sensitive health data is stored, and what foreign laws might apply.

 ---